Dispute Resolution PolicyEffective June 4, 2026

 5. HandyConnect’s Role

-HandyConnect’s role in disputes is administrative: we review the in-app record, consider evidence from both sides, and make a good-faith decision about whether a refund, partial refund, or no refund is appropriate.
-HandyConnect is not a court, not an arbitrator for this stage, and not the insurer of the work.
-HandyConnect’s decision applies only to platform-mediated funds.
+HandyConnect’s role in disputes is administrative: we review the in-app record, consider evidence from both sides, and make a good-faith decision about whether a refund, partial refund, payout hold, payout reversal, future credit, or no refund is appropriate for funds handled through the Platform.
+HandyConnect is not a court, not an arbitrator for this stage, not a party to the work contract, not an insurer, not a guarantor, and not responsible for deciding legal claims for damages, injuries, defects, code issues, licensing issues, or warranties.
+HandyConnect’s decision applies only to platform-mediated funds and account access.

 6. Possible Outcomes

-A dispute may be resolved by: (a) full or partial refund to the Customer; (b) release of the funds to the Handyman; (c) a cure-period decision where the Handyman returns to fix the issue; (d) credit toward a future job; or (e) a determination that the disagreement is outside HandyConnect’s scope and must be resolved between the parties or in court.
+A dispute may be resolved by: (a) full or partial refund to the Customer; (b) release of the funds to the Handyman; (c) a payout hold, transfer reversal, or payout offset; (d) a cure-period decision where the Handyman returns to fix the issue if both parties agree; (e) credit toward a future job; (f) account restriction; or (g) a determination that the disagreement is outside HandyConnect’s scope and must be resolved between the parties, insurers, card issuers, regulators, arbitration, or court.

 7. Off-Platform Disputes